asimsedhain/asimsedhain.github.io/README.md

 ---
 ### [GAN Colorization](https://github.com/asimsedhain/COSC4351-GAN) (Currently Working)

-* Colorization of grayscale images using Genarative Adversarail Networks.
+* Web App for colorization of grayscale images using Genarative Adversarail Networks.
 * Trainned on Imagenet Dataset using the TACC Maverick2 system for high performance, distributed training.
 * Used Python, Tensorflow, OpenCV, and git.